mehmetcanyildiz/vidmoly-video-download/README.md

 # Vidmoly Video Download
-Download videos from Vidmoly to your own server
+Download videos from Vidmoly to your own server.
+Converts M3U8 files to MP4.
+So ffmpeg installation is required.

 ## Requirements